 The Transubstantiation of Knowledge is a mixed-reality installation by Rachel Ara set in the Medieval & Renaissance galleries at the V&A, where holographic nuns are brought back from 15th Century Florence, via loop space.
 The Transubstantiation of Knowledge is based around a feminist narrative critiquing hyper-capitalism, post truths and how we look at things.
 The artefacts are in front of us but are we really looking at them?
 The story weaves together facts and possible fictions, manipulating some of the facts because we need to question who is telling our stories and what it is they think we should know.

-Audio Narrative, published V&A, London, Text and Audio Narrative
+Audio Narrative, published V&A Online, Performed London September 2018, Text and Audio Narrative.

 Sweet, Sweet Spot, 2018